 What actually goes wrong on Thai ferries

 The published timetable is the optimistic case.
 The reality includes overbooking, weather cancellations, missed connections, and the occasional refund headache.
-Six failure modes account for 90 percent of problems travelers report.
+Six failure modes account for 90 percent of the problems travelers report.

-Overbooking on peak-season Andaman routes
+Overbooking on peak season Andaman routes

-Afternoon cancellations in Andaman monsoon (July-September)
+Afternoon cancellations in Andaman monsoon (July to September)

-Missed connections on multi-leg routes
+Missed connections on multi leg routes

 Refund reality vs refund policy

-Luggage transfer on multi-island routes
+Luggage transfer on multi island routes

 How to book ferry tickets in Thailand (operator vs aggregator)